top of page

 68990625975__B40EC5AA-E4F5-4604-AA71-9F222C2E4369.png

-Kathryn Blommel is currently based in Minneapolis, MN.
-Her work explores themes of feminine adolescence and intergenerational memory.
-She has showcased her work at venues like the Katherine E. Nash Gallery, The New York Academy of Art, Gamut Gallery, Burl Gallery, Soo Visual Arts Center, and the Quarter Gallery at the University of Minnesota.
-Her work has appeared in journals including the Yale Journal of Art and Art History, The Harvard Undergraduate Art Journal and See/Saw at the University of California, Berkeley.
-Kathryn's artistic practice has received support through grants and scholarships from organizations such as the Elizabeth Greenshields Foundation, The McKnight Foundation, the National Society of Arts and Letters, The New York Academy of Art, The Stobart Foundation, the Central Minnesota Arts Board, and the University of Minnesota.
-In June of 2025 she attended the New York Academy of Art's Summer Undergraduate residency on The Academic Merit Scholarship.
+Kathryn Blommel is currently based in Minneapolis, Minnesota.
+She received her BFA from the University of Minnesota in 2025.
+She has exhibited at various venues, including the Katherine E. Nash Gallery, The New York Academy of Art, Gamut Gallery, ATELIER Gallery, Burl Gallery, Soo Visual Arts Center, and the Quarter Gallery at the University of Minnesota.
+Her art has been featured in several journals, such as the Yale Journal of Art and Art History, The Harvard Undergraduate Art Journal, See/Saw at the University of California, Berkeley, and The Columbia Undergraduate Journal of Art History (CUJAH) at Columbia University.
+Kathryn's artistic practice has received support from organizations including the Elizabeth Greenshields Foundation, The McKnight Foundation, the National Society of Arts and Letters, The New York Academy of Art, The Stobart Foundation, the Central Minnesota Arts Board, and the University of Minnesota.
+In June 2025, she attended the New York Academy of Art's Summer Undergraduate Residency on an Academic Merit Scholarship.

 Statement